 “Look, it wasn’t me who pooped on that bed.”

 It was during one of my solo parenting stints.
 I had brought the boys out for brunch and per our usual practice, I shut all the bedroom doors before we left.
-(We do that to prevent the cats from getting into the rooms, I don’t like having cat hair all over my bed.)
+(We do that to prevent the cats from getting into the rooms, I don’t like having cat hair all over my two new platform beds.)

 When we came home, it was past noon, hot as Hades and the littlest was due for a nap.
 BUT.
 We were greeted by the faint sound of meowing when we stepped through the gate.
 Uh oh.
 Not a good sign.